 Together, we will use evidence-based treatments that are adapted to your specific symptoms and circumstances to meet you where you are and help you move towards your goals in a clear and collaborative manner.
 Above all, I endeavor to approach my clinical work with an open, kind, and curious nature, and with a sense of humor and humility.
 I value the warmth and supportiveness of the therapeutic relationship and look forward to beginning this work with you.

 I graduated with my PhD from the University of Wyoming in 2010 and then completed a two-year NIMH postdoctoral fellowship in Traumatic Stress at the National Crime Victims Research and Treatment Center in Charleston, SC.
-I worked as an Assistant Professor in the Clinical Psychology Department at Northern Illinois University before entering full-time clinical work at Rosalind Franklin University's Behavioral Health Clinic and EDGE Counseling Solutions, and then opening Exposure Therapy Chicago.
+I worked as an Assistant Professor in the Clinical Psychology Department at Northern Illinois University before entering full-time clinical work, eventually opening Exposure Therapy Chicago.
 I am Board Certified in Behavioral and Cognitive Psychology by the American Board of Professional Psychology.
 I serve on the board of OCD Midwest and am a member of the TLC Foundation, International OCD Foundation and Association for Contextual and Behavioral Science.

-When I am not doing clinical work, I enjoy spending time with my spouse and dogs, as well as cooking, cross-stitching, reading and listening to podcasts and learning to play tennis (which is an ongoing practice in self-compassion and hand-eye coordination).
+When I am not doing clinical work, I enjoy spending time with my spouse and dogs, as well as cooking, cross-stitching, reading, listening to podcasts and learning to play tennis (which is an ongoing practice in self-compassion and hand-eye coordination).